HISTORY of LIBERIA

 Beginning in 1989, Liberia was plagued by years of civil unrest.
 In 1987, Charles Taylor, and his National Patriotic Party (NPP), won the elections.
 The years of civil turmoil have been very disruptive to Liberia’s growth, and the country was faced with the challenging task of rebuilding societal, and economic structures ravaged by the war.

-After a 14 ½ years of civil war, Liberia held the presidential election in October 2005.
-Harvard-educated, Mrs. Ellen Johnson –Sirleaf, was elected Liberia’s 23rd president in a runoff election with Mr. George Weah, an international soccer star.
-The United Nations Mission in Liberia (UNMIL), which maintains a strong presence throughout the country with over 15,000 troops, completed a disarmament program for former combatants in late 2004, but the security situation is still volatile, and the process of rebuilding the social, and economic structure remains sluggish.
+After 14 1/2 years of civil war, Liberia held the presidential election in October 2005.
+Harvard educated, Mrs. Ellen Johnson-Sirleaf, was elected as Liberia's 23rd President in a runoff election with Mr. George Weah, an international soccer star.
+The United Nations Mission in Liberia (UNMIL)m which maintains a strong presence throughout the country with over 15,000 troops, completed a disarmament program for former combatants in late 2004, but the security situation is still volatile, and the process of rebuilding the social, and economic structure remains sluggish.

 From 1865, until its dissolution in 1912, the society was a sort of trustee for Liberia.